JiheeSon/CSE351_Exercise3/README.md

 ![love_cloud](./pic/love_cloud.jpg)
 <br/><br/>
 Step 4: Weight each words according its frequency.
-손지희 잊지말고 설명써라
+We were stuch at this point.
+We considerd a lot to figure out reasonable weight for each words.

 <br/><br/>
-*Our second Try:* 손지희 여기도
+*Our second Try:* After some research we decided to try sentiment analsis.
 Step 1: Preprocess and analyze test data.
 ![testdata_preprocess](./pic/testdata_preprocess.jpg)
 <br/><br/>